Mwashoti's Story

 While everyone had prayed for a positive outcome when the cable snare was first cut away from his leg in early Feb, it was obvious that now, nearly a month on, the wound was so severe that without daily medical attention it could not possibly heal in field conditions.
 If not rescued he would succumb to his injuries, or be torn apart by predators.
 His mother was struggling too, her condition was deteriorating as a result of being forced to remain close to water with little food available, inhibited because of her stricken calf.

-On the 9th March after Dr. Poghon had cleaned the wound extensively and assessed the situation during the second treatment Angela was called and a rescue mobilized.
+On the 9th March after Dr. Poghon had cleaned the wound extensively and assessed the situation during the second treatment Angela was called and a rescue mobilised.
 The hour was late but the rescue team departed Wilson airport after 5.00pm realizing that because of the baby’s compromised situation any delays could prove detrimental.
 After a 70 minute flight the aircraft arrived at the Taita Hills lodge airstrip on the Taita Hills Sanctuary, close to Tsavo National Park.
 The calf by this time was in the back of the SWT Anti-Poaching Team land cruiser, still drowsy from the anaesthetic and sedated to reduce stress and pain.
 As light faded he was quickly loaded onto the plane and placed on a drip for the duration of the flight.

 Further drama unfolded as Wilson airport closed because of the late hour and the rescue plane was diverted to land at Jomo Kenyatta International Airport at 8.00pm.
 For the team eagerly waiting for the new arrival in Nairobi this spelt disaster as we contemplated the logistics involved in extracting a baby elephant from Kenya's International Airport.